-"The BOAST bill will increase scholarships for children in low- and middle-income families and stabilize enrollment in nonpublic schools," Gov. O'Malley said in a March 3 letter to the State Senate committee.
+"The BOAST bill will increase scholarships for children in low- and middle-income families and stabilize enrollment in nonpublic schools," Gov. O'Malley said.
 "I believe the bill is crucial if we are to stem the tide of private school closures in the state."